 A year also allows time to settle in as well as to travel a little but is not so long that you lose the sense of wonder.
 At home, everyday errands can seem like chores that take you away from more interesting things.

 I found enough cultural differences in the interactions between the cashiers and customers at our local market in France that—at least in the beginning—even doing the food shopping was engrossing.

-Additionally, if you only stay a year you can enjoy the experience without worrying too much about issues like house maintenance, the children’s academic progress and peer influences.
-As we told ourselves over and over, our year was most like a perfect vacation.
+Additionally, if you only stay a year you can enjoy the experience without worrying too much about issues like house maintenance, the children’s academic progress, and peer influences.
+As we told ourselves over and over, our year was almost like a perfect vacation.

 We were away long enough to experience and appreciate France but not so long that our French life started to feel routine.
-In the end it didn’t matter than our language skills weren’t fabulous – our year with the kids had been exactly that.
+In the end, it didn’t matter that our language skills weren’t fabulous – our year with the kids had been exactly that.